c-dilks/scalers11t/README.md

 ------------------
 1. Download scaler files from HPSS

-  - 2013 instructions
-    - code contained in "hpss" subdirectory locally; on rcas found in ~/scalers2013
-      - "BuildList" uses goodruns.dat (see trgmon code) to build a list of scaler files to retrieve from HPSS; the variable "size" controls how many scaler files will be listed in each HPSS request list
-        - note that a board number is needed; see usage note
-        - the target is set to $HOME/scratch/sca$YEAR/...
-      - run "hpss_user.pl -f [request list]" to add the list of files and respective targets to the HPSS request queue and wait
-      - monitor status with "hpss_user.pl -w"
-  - 2012 instructions
+  - 2011 instructions
+    - need runlist; I didn't do run QA for run11, so I wrote a couple short scripts to extract the run number and fill numbers present in the available output files; run "../../get_run_list.C" followed by "../../append_fill_numbers";
+      the file "runlist_with_fills" can be copied to "scalers11t/goodruns.dat" (and to wherever you need it in order to download the scaler files)
-    - scaler files on HPSS for run12 were saved including a UNIX timestamp, which makes it difficult to generate a list of files
+    - scaler files on HPSS for run11 were saved including a UNIX timestamp, which makes it difficult to generate a list of files
     - first, type "hsi" and cd to /home/starsink/raw/daq/2012
     - then type "out > FILE_LIST"; this will create a file called "FILE_LIST" in your current local (RCAS) directory and pipe all output from hsi to this file
-    - run12 rellum uses board 12 data, so to list all the board 12 scaler files, type "ls */*/*_12_*.sca" and be patient
+    - run11 rellum uses board 3&4 data, so, for example,  to list all the board 3 scaler files, type "ls */*/*_3_*.sca" and be patient
     - when the command is done, exit HPSS and check FILE_LIST for the proper output
-    - execute BuildList_2012 to build lists of files to submit to the data carousel; files_to_retrieve*.lst will be created, with 150 requests per file
+    - execute BuildList_2011 to build lists of files to submit to the data carousel; files_to_retrieve*.lst will be created, with 150 requests per file
       - submit using "hpss_user.pl -f [list]"
       - check carousel status using "hpss_user.pl -w"

-2. Read the scalers scaler bit reader reader from Zilong (32-bit for run13 and 24-bit for run12)
+2. Read the scalers scaler bit reader reader from Zilong

-  - 32-bit scaler reader (for 2013)
-    (obtained from ~zchang/2013-03-scaler/codes_scaler/MyCodes/scaler2_reader_bit.c)
-    - read_scalers in scalers13 directory executes scaler2_reader_bit.exe via condor
-      - reads all scaler files in /GreyDisk1/sca2013
-      - outputs the read files in datfiles directory
-      - explanation of scaler2_reader_bit.exe (see make file for compilation)
-        - reads 32-bit scaler files obtained from hpss (downloaded to /GreyDisk1/sca2013)
-        - outputs corresponding file in datfiles directory with the following columns:
-          - bunch crossing (bXing) number
-          - BBC[0-7] (see zilong's scaler bit definitions below)
-          - ZDC[0-7]
-          - VPD[0-3]
-          - total bXings
-  - 24-bit scaler reader (for 2012)
+  - 24-bit scaler reader
+    - since we have the choice of using board 3 or 4, we select one by passing a board number to "read_scalers"
+    - before running this, make two directories: datfiles_bd3 and datfiles_bd4;
+      make "datfiles" a symlink to the directory that corresponds to the board you're analyzing; this symlink should remain unchanged throughout the rest of the analysis (in other words, to change board number, you must redo the analysis starting from the datfiles)
     - read_scalers in scalers12 directory executes sca_read_bin.o via condor
       - reads all scaler files in /GreyDisk1/sca2012
       - outputs the read files in datfiles directory